hraberg/enumerable/README.markdown

 If you're using Eclipse, you can add the agent as a default VM argument under Installed JREs.
 You can also add Lambda and Enumerable as Favorites in the Java Content Assist settings.

+Enumerable.java requires your classes to have local variable debugging info (-g:vars or -g in javac).

 ### System Properties

 * `lambda.weaving.debug` - will log to System.out and write all generated classes to disk if set to true.